dotnet/EntityFramework.Docs/entity-framework/core/saving/related-data.md

 You can remove a relationship by setting a reference navigation to `null`, or removing the related entity from a collection navigation.

+Removing a relationship can have side effects on the dependent entity, according to the cascade delete behavior configured in the relationship.

-If a cascade delete is configured, the child/dependent entity will be deleted from the database, see [Cascade Delete](cascade-delete.md) for more information.
-If no cascade delete is configured, the foreign key column in the database will be set to null (if the column does not accept nulls, an exception will be thrown).
+By default, for required relationships, a cascade delete behavior is configured and the child/dependent entity will be deleted from the database.
+For optional relationships, cascade delete is not configured by default, but the foreign key property will be set to null.

+See [Required and Optional Relationships](../modeling/relationships.md#required-and-optional-relationships) to learn about how the requiredness of relationships can be configured.

+See [Cascade Delete](cascade-delete.md) for more details on cascade delete behaviors and how they are applied by convention.

 In the following example, a cascade delete is configured on the relationship between `Blog` and `Post`, so the `post` entity is deleted from the database.